 5. Lastly, how much of the tour fee does the host family or community receive directly?

-So after researching several companies who offer these tours, we settled on All Ways Travel in Puno, the jumping-off point in Peru for travel on Lake Titicaca.
-Our research showed them to be a long-term business (in business since 1996), with good customer service (our pre-trip email/phone interaction was timely and helpful), and they were enthusiastic to show us this culture.
+So after researching several companies who offer these cultural homestay tours of Lake Titicaca, we settled on All Ways Travel in Puno.
+Our research showed them to be a long-term business (in business since 1996), with good customer service (our pre-trip email/phone interaction was timely and super helpful), and they were enthusiastic to show us this culture.
 Plus, many of their guides are residents of the host communities.

 Uros Islands and Amantani

 After catching our ferry in Puno harbor, we set out for the floating islands of Uros.
 I remember seeing pictures of this culture in National Geographic magazine when I was young, and I was so fascinated that there were people in the world who actually lived on islands that float!
 Sounds like every kids dream to me.
 When we arrived, the locals waved to us as our boat pulled in, dressed in brightly colored fabrics, the girls with pretty woven pom poms in their hair, some women wearing bolo hats, and some sporting both.
 I later found out that the hats were indicative of their marital status - only married women wore hats.

 On the islands, our guide introduced us to several islanders who gave us a short presentation about the islands themselves and their unique culture.
 The island was created as a defense against invasion from the mainland which allowed the locals to flee from danger by literally floating their homes away on the lake.
 The islands are made from layer after layer of thick reeds of grass which grow up to 5 or 6 feet long.
 As the layers underneath begin to decompose from the water, more are added on top, creating compact floating islands approximately 3-4 meters thick.